Experts: Revamped OxyContin hasn’t curbed abuse, overdoses

 Several studies suggest many people who abused OxyContin switched to generic pain pills or illicit opioids, but patterns of switching varied widely across the country and populations, further blurring the drug’s overall impact.

 Purdue said in a statement following the meeting it would continue to work with the FDA as it reviewed the OxyContin studies.
-The company declared bankruptcy last year in an effort to settle thousands of lawsuits accusing it of over-promoting OxyContin.
+The company declared bankruptcy last year in an effort to settle thousands of lawsuits accusing it of over-promoting OxyContin and misleading the public about its risks.

 Follow Matthew Perrone on Twitter: @AP_FDAwriter